 Importance of colorectal cancer screening

-Colorectal cancer is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
-The American Cancer Society estimates that in 2017, 136,830 people will be diagnosed and 50,310 will die from colorectal cancer.
+Colorectal cancer is the fourth most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
+The American Cancer Society estimates that in 2019, 145,600 people will be diagnosed and 51,020 will die from colorectal cancer.

-It is recommended that people at average risk of colorectal cancer get regular screenings beginning at age 50.
+It is recommended that people at average risk of colorectal cancer get regular screenings beginning between the ages of 45 and 50.
 It is recommended that screening continue to age 75; after age 75, the decision to screen is based on a person’s life expectancy, health status, other health conditions and prior screening results.

 Routine screening of people age 86 or older is not recommended.
 It’s also recommended that people younger than age 50 with a family history of colon cancer or who have inflammatory bowel disease talk to their health care provider about when to begin screenings.

 There are several different kinds of screening tests available, including colonoscopies and take-home tests .
 Talk to your health care provider, and together you can make the best decision on the type of screening that’s appropriate for you.

 A center of excellence in rectal cancer care